tbroadley/github-spellcheck-cli/README.md

 Spellchecker CLI performs some preprocessing on Markdown files (_i.e._ files with the extension `.md` or `.markdown`):

 - Transforms [Gemoji](https://github.com/wooorm/gemoji) into Unicode emoji, so that emoji names like `:octocat:` aren't spellchecked

+## Development

+Run `npm install` to install dependencies.
+Then, run `node index.js` to run Spellcheck CLI.
+You can also run `npm run spellchecker` to run Spellcheck CLI against its own documentation, `npm run lint` to lint the JavaScript source files, and `npm run test` to run the test suite.